Skip to main content

 <images>

-Requires the @logo-filename to reference a 256 wide x 60 high pixels logo to be placed in the organization/style folder.
-If the image does not have a transparent background, the background must match the header/@background-color.
+Requires the @logo-filename to reference a 256 wide x 60 high pixels logo file in the organization/style folder.
+The image must either have a transparent background, or the background must match the header/@background-color.
 See <style> below.

-The @prefix attribute is optional, but if used, the prefix value applies to all images and the app under the prefix URL must serve all images under the weborganic/email folder.
+The @prefix attribute is optional, but if in use, it applies to all images, and the app under the prefix URL must serve all images under the weborganic/email folder.

 <application>

-Requires @name which replaces the name “PageSeeder” in the text of all emails and @homepage, which is the home URL of the app.
+Requires the@name attribute to replace “PageSeeder” in the text of all emails, and the @homepage attribute, which is the home URL of the app.

 <footer>

-Requires @text which appears at the bottom of the footer in all emails.
-This usually includes the organizations address and contact details plus any statutory information.
+Requires @text to display the footer at the bottom of all messages.
+This usually includes the organizations address, contact details, plus any statutory information.

 <style>